 It is a delicate membrane that is found in close association with the brain and nerves exiting from the brain.
-It enters the various groves and fissures of the brain unlike other membranes.
+It enters the various groves and fissures of the brain, unlike other membranes.

-The folds of dura matter and the ability of the pia matter to enter various groves and fissures of the brain leads to creation of various spaces within the membranous coverings of the brain.
+The folds of dura matter and the ability of the pia matter to enter various groves and fissures of the brain leads to the creation of various spaces within the membranous coverings of the brain.

-The extradural space: which is a potential space located between the dura and its tight adherence to the bones.
+The extradural space: Which is a potential space located between the dura and its tight adherence to the bones.
 Pathologically fluid, blood or other foreign bodies may accumulate in this space.